 - SW-U09: College/University Personnel Records – Personnel Records of college employees.
 Files are comprised of official personnel files for each employee.
 At a minimum, these files contain documentation of the employee’s payroll history with the department.
 Retention: 65 yrs.; End Action: Destroy

 - SW-U10: Student Admissions Applications – Denied, Cancelled, Admitted Non-Enrolled – This records series consists of application records for admission into the University/College undergraduate or graduate degree program.
 Records include, but are not limited to: documents or records related to student application for Admission.
 Examples: application, standardized test scores, letters of recommendation, personal statements, medical records, high school and college transcripts, appeals, and other supporting documentation.
-Application for student who do enroll should be kept permanently as part of SW-U06: Student Information Records.
+Applications for students who do enroll should be kept for 5 years as part of SW-U06: Student Information Records.
 Retention: 1 yr.; End Action: Destroy

 - SW-U11: Applications for Scholarship Files – Not Selected – This record series governs non-selected applications by students for academic or merit based scholarships.
 Record series includes, but is not limited to: application and supporting documentation, notification letter, type of scholarship requested, amount, appeals, and other specific requirements determined by the scholarship funding agent.
 This RDA covers non-selected applications only.
 Retention: 1 yr.; End Action: Destroy

 - SW-U12: Applications for Scholarship Files – Selected – This record series governs selected applications by students for academic and/or merit based scholarships.
 Record series includes, but is not limited to: application and supporting documentation, notification letter, type of scholarship awarded, amount, appeals, and other specific requirements determined by the scholarship funding agent.
 This RDA covers selected applications only.
 Retention: 5 years: End Action: Destroy